rackerlabs/technical-blog/_posts/2020-01-31-to-protect-or-not-to-protect.md

 Other attacks, such as amplification attacks, can significantly increase the volume of traffic by exploiting protocols with very high amplification factors.
 The amplification factor is the ratio between the size of the request and the response generated.
-For example, attackers can use an open Memcached service to flood a victim by an amplification factor of up to 51,000 times the request size, as shown in the following table:
+For example, attackers can use an open memcached service to flood a victim by an amplification factor of up to 51,000 times the request size, as shown in the following table: